sebranchett/mirte-in-the-loop/README.md

 ## Running the complete workflow
 ### Pre-requisites
-1. [MIRTE basic](https://mirte.org/robots), fully assembled and set up for physical testing.
+1. [MIRTE basic](https://mirte.org/robots), fully assembled and set up.
+1. Test module.
+This is comprised of an IR sensor at the top of a light excluding cylinder.
+The sensor is the same as MIRTE's IR sensor and the connecting wire can be redirected to the test module.
+At the other end of the cylinder is a servo motor that turns a disk in the middle of the cylinder.
+Configure the test module's servo as described [in the documentation](https://docs.mirte.org/0.1.0/doc/configure_mirte.html).
+The disk has a white half and a black half.
+When the servo turns the disk, the IR sensor detects the colour of the disk.
 1. Main computer, used to update MIRTE and run the tests.

 ### Pre-requisites Main Computer (Windows)
 1. [GitBash](https://git-scm.com/downloads)
 1. [Anaconda](https://www.anaconda.com/products/distribution)
 1. WiFi connection to a network with internet access
 1. Connection to MIRTE's WiFi network
 1. `mirte-in-the-loop` directory containing a clone of this repository.
-The startup will `pull` updates.
 1. `.env.local` file with path, network and branch information.
 See `.example.env.local` for an example.
 1. Working keychain to enable `ssh` without entering a password:
 ```sh